hdorgeval/puppeteer-core-controller/README.md

 - values and selector: same as [page.select(selector, ...values)](https://github.com/GoogleChrome/puppeteer/blob/v1.18.1/docs/api.md#pageselectselector-values)
 - options: {timeoutInMilliseconds}.
 This option enables the select method to wait for the selector to appear in the DOM before attempting to select the option(s).
 Defaults to 30000 (30 seconds).
 Pass 0 to disable this timeout.

 ---

+### expecThat(selector).hasFocus([options])

+- selector: string
+- options: {timeoutInMilliseconds}.
+This option enables the assertion mechanism to wait for the selector to have the focus.
+Defaults to 30000 (30 seconds).

+---